 Today’s post is one of the most interesting topics that we will be discussing in our blog (and one of my personal favorites).

 Usability testing and its great advantages have been known for a long time now.
-It was first Mr. Jacob Nielsen that stressed the importance of performing usability tests in our designs or prototypes.
-He specifically said that 5 users are most of the time more than enough to identify potential issues and pitfalls in the interaction between your users and your designs.
+It was Mr. Jacob Nielsen that first stressed the importance of performing usability tests in our designs or prototypes.
+He specifically said that 5 users are, most of the time, more than enough to identify potential issues and pitfalls in the interaction between your users and your designs.
 He also stated that focus groups -widely used by marketers in the past- were not as efficient as user testing because people can easily mislead you.

 Of course, if you are into UX you might already know this stuff but sometimes getting back to basics could be a lifesaver.

 It was only last week that a UX “pro” tried to convince me that A/B testing belongs in the usability testing sphere.

 Which is more preferable: Unmoderated or Moderated Usability testing?

 What is Moderated Usability testing?